Have you had a student like Anthony?

 Why the deep dive into word learning theories?

 Because we want to remove the burden that many teachers feel if they are using an explicit phonics program.
-Some of them seem to be drowning the baby in the bathwater.
+Some programs seem to be drowning the baby in the bathwater.

 Although there are over 250 spellings, I don’t actually ever teach anyone all of them.